 - Select the orange Merge Orders button to complete the process.

 - The primary order will be in the Awaiting Fulfillment filter.

 - The other order that was combined can be found in the All filter.
 The Timeline Notes will show which order it was merged into.

 Currently, merging orders works with the following sales channels for tracking writeback:

 - Magento 2

-- Only orders in the Awaiting Fulfillment filter can be merged at this time.
+- Only Awaiting Fulfillment orders can be merged at this time.

-- When an order with revisions is merged with another order, you will be prompted to accept or reject the revisions before merging the orders.
+- If an order with revisions is being merged, you will be prompted to accept or reject these revisions before completing the merge.
 See this support article for details.

 - If the same item is present in both orders, the merged order will list each item individually without combining their quantities.
 See the screenshots below for details.